Char Siu (Chinese BBQ Pork). Delicious, charred, sweet, and savory barbeque pork with a Chinese five spice flavor.

 - In a bowl, whisk together Marinade ingredients.
 You may need a fork to crush the fermented bean curd cubes into a paste.
 Set aside.

 - Slice pork butt into two long equal pieces at about 2 inches thick x 3 inches wide and 6 inches long.
-It's okay if you're off by a few centimeters, this is just an approximation.
 When you cut, try to cut in a way that both parts will equally contain enough fat marbling through it.

 - Pour the marinade into a sealable container or zip lock bag and place pork into the marinade.
 Ensure enough marinade coats the top of the pork.
 Refrigerate overnight or for at least 6 hours.